zzxx53/DnD-JS-Query-Builder/README.md

   * An object representation of the query criteria tree
   * Updated only after QueryTreeBuilder.buildQueryObjectFromDOM() is called, not every time the tree changes
 * QueryTreeBuilder.buildQueryObjectFromDOM()
-  * Build / rebuild QueryTreeBuilder.queryObj according to the current query criteria tree
+  * Builds / rebuilds QueryTreeBuilder.queryObj according to the current query criteria tree
-  * Returns the same QueryObj
+  * Returns updated QueryTreeBuilder.queryObj
 * QueryTreeBuilder.buildQueryTreeFromQueryObj()
   * Clears the current query criteria tree, then rebuild it using the QueryObj given
   * Takes one parameter: QueryObj - could be either the object itself or its JSON representation
+* QueryTreeBuilder.resetTree()
+  * Removes all nodes from the tree

 ##Technical notes
 * If the query criteria tree contains empty criteria groups, the QueryTreeBuilder will process it